Ghost Rider (comic book)

 Ghost Rider is a comic book series featuring the character Ghost Rider and published by Marvel Comics, which debuted in 1967.
+By 2005, the comic had sold more than 45 million copies.

 Publication history

 Volume 1

 Marvel Comics debuted the character Carter Slade in its Western title Ghost Rider #1 (cover-dated Feb.
 1967) by writers Roy Thomas, Gary Friedrich and the co-creator of the 1950s version of the character, Dick Ayers.

 Volume 2

 Following the Western title, the first superhero Ghost Rider, Johnny Blaze, received his own series in June 1973, with penciller Jim Mooney handling most of the first nine issues.
 Several different creative teams mixed-and-matched until penciller Don Perlin began a long stint with issue #26, eventually joined by writer Michael Fleisher through issue #58.